Quick Reference

 Noteworthy:

-This early painting deteriorated badly and paint was flecking off over large areas at the bottom.
+This early painting deteriorated badly and paint was flecking off over large areas at the bottom due to delamination from the canvas.
 After RSW's death the painting was re-stretched onto a smaller stretcher frame and is now a 24 x 36.

 Related Links